 Students who graduate with a Nursing degree have a 6.0% boost in salary when compared to other college grads.
 This means the degree is ranked 34 out of 121 with respect to income potential.
 Nursing graduates will earn an average of $53,333 for their starting career pay and $70,116 for their mid-career pay.

 Below you'll see a list of the best colleges and universities to study Nursing.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

 The best school in the United States for Nursing is Molloy College.
-Nursing is a fairly popular major at Molloy College exceeding 296 graduations in 2016.
+At Molloy College, 41.7% of undergrads major in nursing.
 Situated in Rockville Centre, New York, Molloy supplies a safe and sound, suburban atmosphere for young people.

 Drexel University is a great option for individuals interested in a Nursing major.
-This is a fairly common subject of study at Drexel, with 16.3% of undergrads enrolled in it.
+Drexel University offers graduate degrees in nursing for those interested in an advanced degree.
 The surrounding area of a big city is great for students seeking out considerable chances for social networking, experience, and exploration.

 Any student who is interested in Nursing needs to take a look at Azusa Pacific University.
-With 416 students enrolled, nursing is one of most popular majors at Azusa Pacific University.
+Students who graduate from this program report average early career earnings of $67,411 and mid-career earnings of $86,231.
 This school is located in the suburban area of Azusa, California, close to shops and other entertainment.